agonse/methylscore/README.md

 Calculation of epigenetic scores using genome-wide methylation data

 ## DESCRIPTION
-The process requires two files as input data.
-A single outcome is provided
+The process requires two input files:

 ### Methylation data of study sample
-The input containing the methylation information of the study sample requires the following format:
+The input should have the following format:
-  - A column "cpg": contains all cpg site names, e.g. "cg04309214"
+  - A column "cpg" containing all CpG site names (e.g., "cg04309214").
-  - A column for each individual reporting the QCed methylation beta for each site.
-Add ID code as column name.
+  - Individual columns with QCed methylation beta values for each site, labeled with individual IDs.
-A dummy betamatrix_test.txt is provided in the test directory
+A sample file, betamatrix_test.txt, is included in the test directory.

 ### EWAS summary statistics
-The input containing the size effect of CpGs retrieved from EWAS requires the following format:
+The input should have the following format:
-  - A column "cpg": contains all cpg site names, e.g. "cg04309214"
+  - A column "cpg" containing all CpG site names (e.g., "cg04309214").
-  - A column "beta": contais CpG effect sizes
+  - A column "beta" containing CpG effect sizes.
-  - A column "p": contains the associated p-value
+  - A column "p" containing associated p-values.
-A dummy sumstats_test.txt is provided in the test directory
+A sample file, sumstats_test.txt, is included in the test directory.

 ## Contact
-Should any questions arise, you can contact agonzalezsegura@ub.edu.
+If you have any questions, please contact agonzalezsegura@ub.edu